20 (No Angels album): Background

-Prior to the release, the complete catalogue of No Angels albums re-entered various streaming platforms on 27 November 2020 after BMG acquired the rights from Cheyenne Records.
+In the following years, the former band members reconnected in private.
+On 27 November 2020, the complete catalogue of No Angels albums re-entered various streaming platforms after BMG Rights Management had acquired the rights from Cheyenne Records.
 The mostly positive reception of the re-release made the band members develop an Instagram account presenting both professional as well as amateur photos dating back to their early stages as a group.
-Rumors regarding a possible comeback in 2021 sparked shortly after.
+Rumors regarding a possible comeback in 2021 sparked shortly after, and while the band had initially planned to record a split screen video with all of them singing along the original backing track of "Daylight in Your Eyes" to celebration the song's 20th anniversary, Wahls, Mölling, Benaissa and Diakovska were soon asked to sign a new deal with BMG to re-record the song, followed by a full-length album.
+Original band member Vanessa Petruo, who had previously announced her retirement from the public eye, was not asked whether she would take part again.

 Recording

-Recording of 20 started with the celebration version of No Angels' 2001 debut single "Daylight in Your Eyes" for which all vocals were recorded separately in January 2021 due to the COVID-19 pandemic.
+Recording of 20 started with the celebration version of No Angels' 2001 debut single "Daylight in Your Eyes" for which all vocals were recorded separately in January 2021 due to travel restrictions because of the COVID-19 pandemic.
 While Nadja Benaissa and Jessica Wahls recorded their vocals at producer Christian Geller's studio in Andernach, Lucy Diakovska went into a nearby studio in Bulgaria.
-Sandy Mölling used the Los Angeles home studio of her boyfriend Nasri Atweh to work with Geller on the song.
+Sandy Mölling used the Los Angeles home studio of her husband Nasri Atweh to work with Geller on the song.
 Additional recording began in Andernach in the first week of March 2021 where Mölling cut several tracks before returning to the United States.
 On 8 March 2021, Wahls took to Instagram to reveal that she had started work with Geller on a new version of "There Must Be an Angel."
-During an Instagram live stream, Mölling hinted on the absence of new renditions of material from the albums Destiny and Welcome to the Dance.
+During an Instagram live stream, Mölling hinted on the absence of new renditions of material from the albums Destiny (2007) and Welcome to the Dance (2009).
 She explained that the latter album in particular would have been ahead of its time when it was released and would therefore have a more contemporary sound.
 Furthermore, in contrast to the repertoire from the years 2001 to 2003, the records had already been released with the band's current line-up.
 Therefore, there would not have been the necessity to re-record the tracks.
 The master recordings of the whole album were handed in on April 16, 2021, as Geller confirmed via his Instagram the same day.